Stale-While-Revalidate Implementation: A Production Blueprint for Frontend Performance

 });

-SWR is not a universal directive.
-Its effectiveness depends entirely on content volatility and business criticality.
+SWR is not universal — its safety depends entirely on content volatility and business criticality.

 |---|---|---|---|---|

-Authenticated Endpoints: Never apply SWR to routes returning Set-Cookie or personalized payloads.
+Authenticated endpoints: never apply SWR to routes returning Set-Cookie or personalized payloads.
 Use private, max-age=0, no-cache to force validation.
-If background fetches leak session tokens, implement strict CORS and Vary: Cookie headers, though disabling SWR entirely is safer.

-Predictive Overlap: SWR background fetches can be strategically overlapped with user intent.
-Implementing predictive prefetching for user navigation allows you to trigger background updates on mouseenter or pointerdown, ensuring the next route is already in the stale window before navigation occurs.
+Predictive overlap: trigger background updates on mouseenter or pointerdown so the next route is already warm in the stale window before navigation.

 Common Mistakes